eaglesky/leetcode/README.md

 Combinations.cc: Backtracking solution.

 SudokuSolver.cc: Fill a two-dimensional array with the same value; DFS return value; Pass a two-dimensional static array to a function.

+MergeIntervals.cc: Sorting algorithm using customized compare function.